evidence-dev/evidence/sites/docs/docs/core-concepts/data-sources/index.md

 You can connect to multiple data sources in a single Evidence project.

+## Source queries vs Evidence queries

+Evidence creates a common data layer that all sources are extracted into.
+This is incredibly powerful, as it allows you to query data from multiple sources in a single query.
+For example, join data from your data warehouse with data from a Google Sheet.

+This means there are two stages of queries in Evidence:
+- **Source queries** are written in the native SQL dialect of the data source.
+They **query data from the source**, creating tables in Evidence's data layer.
+- **Evidence queries** are written in one common SQL dialect ([DuckDB](https://duckdb.org/docs/sql/introduction)).
+They query data **from the common data layer** for use in markdown and components.

 ## Connect your data sources

 To connect your local development environment to a database:

 1. Run your evidence project with `npm run dev`
 1. Navigate to [localhost:3000/settings](http://localhost:3000/settings)
-1. Select your data source, name it, and enter any credentials
+1. Select your data source, name it, and enter required credentials
 1. (If required) Open the `connections.yaml` file inside `/sources/[source_name]` and add any additional configuration options

 Evidence will save your credentials locally, and run a test query to confirm that it can connect.

 Connections to databases in production are managed via [environment variables](/cli#environment-variables)

-## Configure Source Queries
+## Configure source queries

 Evidence extracts data from all sources systems into a common storage format (called Parquet).